Frequently Asked Questions

 SiD became a nonprofit organization during the 2015-16 season.

 Yes.
 We are a 501(c)(3) organization.
 Our EIN is 47-4374924.
 Donors can deduct contributions they make under IRC Section 170.
 See our tax information here.
 Our tax year begins on September 1 and ends August 31 of the following year.

 Has Shakespeare in Detroit filed its most recent 990 form?

-Yes, we have filed the 990 EZ from our last season (September 1, 2018 - August 31, 2019).
-You can view it HERE.
-Our annual income was less than $50,000 USD during that prior season as we only produced one full-onstage production and began focusing on our educational work.
-However, we are also planning for capacity builidng which is why we became a project for Allied Media Projects which has empowered us with resources as a fiscal sponsor such as a financial audit so that we are able to apply for grants that require this additional paperwork as we continue to lean into fundraising.
+Our annual income was less than $50,000 USD last season due to COVID-19.
+However, we are also planning for capacity builidng which is why we became a project of Allied Media Projects which has empowered us with resources as a fiscal sponsor such as a financial audit so that we are able to apply for grants that require this additional paperwork as we continue to lean into fundraising.
 You can find our agreement with AMP HERE.
-You can also find their most recent financial statement HERE.
+You can also find their most recent 990 HERE and financial statement HERE.